aboutcode-org/scancode-workbench/docs/source/getting-started/index.rst

 Download and Install
 =======================

--  You can download the latest ScanCode Workbench release for your Windows, OS X or Linux operating system from the `ScanCode Workbench releases page <https://github.com/nexB/scancode-workbench/releases>`__.
+-  You can download the latest ScanCode Workbench release for your Windows, OS X, or Linux operating system from the `ScanCode Workbench releases page <https://github.com/nexB/scancode-workbench/releases>`__.
    Once downloaded, you'll find the ScanCode Workbench executable in the ``ScanCode-Workbench-<os>-x64-<version>`` folder.
    On Windows 10, for example, the executable will be named `ScanCode-Workbench.exe`.

--  If you're interested in digging into the code, you can also use ScanCode Workbench by cloning the GitHub repository and building it yourself -- see the :ref:`Contribute/Building<building>` section for details.
+-  If you're interested in digging into the code, you can also use ScanCode Workbench by cloning the GitHub repository and build it yourself -- see the :ref:`Contribute/Building<building>` section for details.

 ScanCode Workbench-ScanCode Toolkit Compatibility